 Origin of Exosomes

 The biogenesis of exosomes is a precisely regulated and multi-steps process.
 It starts with the inner budding or invagination of plasma membrane which forms early endosomes, assimilating extracellular molecules and surface proteins.
 The early endosomes, in turn, mature into late endosomes, also called as multi-vesicular bodies (MVBs).
-The MVBs are so called because of their characteristic appearance as these contain numerous small vesicles, known as intra-luminal vesicles (ILVs), within a larger vesicular structure (Doyle & Wang, 2019).
-(Fig2) The formation of intra-luminal vesicles (ILVs) occurs due to inward budding of the late endosomal limiting membrane.
-ILVs are known to carry the selectively loaded cargo of different biomolecules like proteins, lipids, metabolites, amino acids, enzymes, DNA, esRNA which includes both coding and non coding RNA etc.( Li et al.,2019, Isola & Chen,2017 ).Finally, the MVBs on fusion with the plasma membrane of the donor cells are released into the extracellular environment as exosomes.
-The MVBs, instead of forming exosomes, may also undergo lysosomal degradation on fusion with the lysosomes within the cells (Abels & Breakefield, 2016).
-(Fig2)
+The MVBs are so called because of their characteristic appearance as these contain numerous small vesicles, known as intra-luminal vesicles (ILVs), within a larger vesicular structure [1] The formation of intra-luminal vesicles (ILVs) occurs due to inward budding of the late endosomal limiting membrane.
+ILVs are known to carry the selectively loaded cargo of different biomolecules like proteins, lipids, metabolites, amino acids, enzymes, DNA, esRNA which includes both coding and non-coding RNA etc.[3](, [2]Isola & Chen,2017 ).Finally, the MVBs on fusion with the plasma membrane of the donor cells are released into the extracellular environment as exosomes.
+The MVBs, instead of forming exosomes, may also undergo lysosomal degradation on fusion with the lysosomes within the cells [4](Abels & Breakefield, 2016).

-The biomolecular cargo in exosomes can functionally differ from their endocytic origin of cells due to selective sorting of lipids, proteins and other biomolecules into intraluminal vesicles during exosome biogenesis (Lee et al.,2024).
-It has also been observed that morphologically varied multivesicular bodies (MVBs) within the same cell may give rise to exosome subpopulations having distinct molecular and biophysical characteristics (Willms et al., 2016).
+The biomolecular cargo in exosomes differ from their endocytic origin of cells due to selective sorting of lipids, proteins and other biomolecules into intraluminal vesicles during exosome biogenesis [5](Lee et al.,2024).
+It has also been observed that morphologically varied multivesicular bodies (MVBs) within the same cell may give rise to exosome subpopulations having distinct molecular and biophysical characteristics [6](Willms et al., 2016).
 Unlike their cells of origin, exosomal membranes are particularly rich in cholesterol, ceramide, phosphoglycerides, and long saturated fatty-acyl chains, which collectively contribute to their structural stability (Skotland et al., 2019).
 Similarly, the exosomes are enriched with variety of proteins to have an effective intercellular communication, though those proteins may not be abundant in the parent cells.
 These include proteins associated with transport and membrane fusion such as annexins and flotillin, cell targeting proteins like tetraspanins, key components of multi vesicular body (MVB) formation like Alix and TSG101 etc. They also carry proteins involved in lipid metabolism, components of extracellular matrix, cell surface receptors and signaling molecules, as well as cell surface proteins such as galectins, collagens, and integrins.
-In addition, intracellular cytoskeletal components, metabolic enzymes, and G- proteins are also commonly found in the exosomes ( Liu et al., 2021, Han et al., 2023 ).( Fig2)
+In addition, intracellular cytoskeletal components, metabolic enzymes, and G- proteins are also commonly found in the exosomes

 Fig.2.
 The exosomes biogenesis, cargo and uptake mechanisms.( Zhang et al., 2022).

-Moreover, exosomes composition is highly dynamic as localized physical and chemical factors can alter the exosomal composition both in vitro and in vivo studies.
+Moreover, exosomes composition is highly dynamic as localized physical and chemical factors that can alter the exosomal composition both in vitro and in vivo studies.
 Heat-shocked cells,e.g., leukemic and epithelial, release exosomes loaded with heat-shock proteins such as HSP27, HSP70, HSP90 that can induce DNA damage or apoptosis in neighboring cells (Cordonnier et al., 2017).
 Similarly, the exosomes from cells under hypoxia contain higher levels of angiogenic miRNAs e.g. miR-126, miR-130a, miR-210, tetraspanins like CD63, CD81, and specific pro-angiogenic proteins which promote angiogenesis, metastasis, chemo-resistance and immune modulation in recipient cells (Wandrey et al., 2023, Emanueli et al., 2015, Namazi et al., 2018).

 Sorting of Proteins and Lipids into Exosomes